What is dilation and curettage (D&C?)

 A note from Cleveland Clinic

 A D&C, or dilation and curettage, is a procedure to remove tissue from your uterus.
-You may need a D&C procedure if you had a miscarriage or abortion.
 Your healthcare provider can use a D&C and hysteroscopy to diagnose unexplained bleeding.
-A D&C is an outpatient procedure.
-You may have some mild cramping and bleeding for a few days after a D&C. If you had a miscarriage or have bleeding between your periods, talk to your healthcare provider to see if you need a D&C.
+So, it may help your provider find answers you've sought for a long time.
+Or it may be the last step after an incomplete miscarriage or abortion.
+If you had a miscarriage or have bleeding between your periods, talk to your healthcare provider to see if you need a D&C.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy